syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ## Label view customization

-Customize the label view of default layout by using the `InitializeDataLabel` method of the [DataFormItemManager](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItemManager.html).
+Customize the label view of the default layout by using the `InitializeDataLabel` method of the [DataFormItemManager](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItemManager.html).

 {% tabs %}
 {% highlight c# %}